Product structures in Floer theory for Lagrangian cobordisms: An -structure

 and

 First, let us look for example the term appearing in \eqref{second terme1}.
-If $(a_d,\dots,a_1)$ is a $d$-tuple of Reeb chords, then as we already saw this term vanishes for energy reasons.
-So let us assume that at least one $a_k$ is an intersection point.
-Then, the term we consider is given by a count of unfinished buildings of height $1|1|0$ with two components in the central level having a common asymptotic at an intersection point, and a banana in the lower level.
-Gluing the central level components gives an unfinished building in (see Figure \ref{brisure_impossible}) :
+If $(a_k,\dots,a_1)$ is a $k$-tuple of Reeb chords, then as we already saw this term vanishes for energy reasons.
+So let us assume that at least one $a_i$ is an intersection point.
+Then, the term we consider is given by a count of unfinished buildings of height $1|1|0$ with two components in the middle level having a common asymptotic at an intersection point, and a banana in the bottom level.
+Gluing the middle level components gives an unfinished building in (see Figure \ref{brisure_impossible}):

 Let us take another term of \eqref{second terme1}, for example: